Beyond Reasonable Doubt

 Sylvia Lily YAMP, female, 35, Self-employed Spiritual Consultant and Artist, single

 Sylvia hasn’t slept for years, though she pops sleeping pills every night.
-“It’s impossible to stay up for years,” her doctor says.
-“You just don’t realise you’ve slept.”
+‘It’s impossible to stay up for years,’ her doctor had told her more than once.
+‘You just don’t realise you’ve slept.’
 But she knows she hasn’t.
 Artists don’t sleep.
 Boring people don’t understand.
-Her art is people, and their souls.
+Her art is people, and their soul.
 She communicates with their id, sets it free through aesthetic instincts.
 She despises the Chinese — boring practical peasants.
 She changed her name from Yam to Yamp to distance herself from an unwelcome origin, and dyed her hair platinum blond.
 One day, when she’s made enough money, she’ll move to LA, where everyone understands art.
 Meanwhile, there’s this black pizza man business.